 - 1. Each Resolution will be considered separately. - 2.
 To be passed, an Ordinary Resolution must receive votes in favour from a majority (50% plus 1) of those members who, being eligible to do so, vote in person on the Ordinary Resolution at the meeting. - 3.
-To be passed, a Special Resolution must receive votes in favour from at least 75% of those members who, being eligible to do so, vote in person on the Special Resolution at the meeting - 4.
-Only Life members, financial Service members and financial General members are eligible to vote on the Ordinary Resolutions. - 5.
-Only Life members, financial Service members and financial General members (who have been members of the Club for the ten (10) calendar years immediately preceding the date on which the Special Resolutions are to be considered) are eligible to vote on the Special Resolution. - 6.
-Amendments to the Special Resolution (other than minor typographical corrections which do not change the substance or effect of the Special Resolution) will not be permitted from the floor of the meeting. - 7.
-The Registered Clubs Act provides that: - (a) members who are employees of the Club are not entitled to vote; and - (b) proxy voting is prohibited. - 8.
-The Board of the Club recommends the Ordinary and Special Resolutions to members.
+Only Life members, financial Service members and financial General members are eligible to vote on the Ordinary Resolutions. - 4.
+The Registered Clubs Act provides that: - (a) members who are employees of the Club are not entitled to vote; and - (b) proxy voting is prohibited. - The Board of the Club recommends the Ordinary and Special Resolutions to members.